- 1 Purpose

 - The Complainant must notify the Student Equity Office of their request for a formal investigation against either a Student or an Employee.
 A written and signed request to investigate with a statement outlining the details of the Complaint, the steps taken to resolve the matter informally and a full description of the allegation/s being made against the Respondent must be directed:

-- to the DVC (Students & Communities) in the case of a Complaint against a student;
+- to the Provost in the case of a Complaint against a student;

-- to the Director (Human Resources) in the case of a Complaint against an Employee.
+- to the Chief People Officer in the case of a Complaint against an Employee.

-- Where investigation of misconduct against a Student is requested, the process will be considered under the provisions of the Student Code of Conduct Policy and pursuant procedures.
+- Where investigation of misconduct against a Student is requested, the process will be considered under the provisions of the Student General Conduct Policy and pursuant procedures.

 - Where investigation of misconduct against an Employee is requested, the process will be considered under the provisions of the Discrimination and Harassment Complaint Resolution for Employees policy.

-- The Student Equity Office will assist the Student to access support if required in order to progress the Complaint and will liaise with Human Resources regarding an appropriate neutral venue to hear the Complaint.
+- The Student Equity Office will assist the Student to access support if required in order to progress the Complaint and will liaise with the People Portfolio regarding an appropriate neutral venue to hear the Complaint.

-- If the allegations are found to be frivolous, malicious, misconceived or lacking in substance, the Vice-Chancellor may decline to investigate the Complaint and take any necessary disciplinary action against Employees as contained in the University's Enterprise Agreement or against Students as contained under the Student Code of Conduct Policy.
+- If the allegations are found to be frivolous, malicious, misconceived or lacking in substance, the Vice-Chancellor may decline to investigate the Complaint and take any necessary disciplinary action against Employees as contained in the University's Enterprise Agreement or against Students as contained under the Student General Conduct Policy.